 Below are publically-funded providers of detoxification and inpatient services.
 There are many private, for-profit and non-profit inpatient care providers within the region.
 Please contact a member of our Treatment Services Department for more information.

 Two types of detoxification services are available in the state to help individuals withdraw from the physical effects of alcohol and other drugs.
 Freestanding medical detoxification programs are available in Charleston, Greenville, Richland and York counties.
 These programs provide 24-hour medical support, counseling services and medication as needed during the withdrawal process.
-In addition, a social model detoxification program is available in Sumter County to provide 24-hour intensive supervision and counseling by non-medical professionals who help individuals during the withdrawal process.
+In addition, social model detoxification programs are available in several locations of the state to provide 24-hour intensive supervision and counseling by non-medical professionals who help individuals during the withdrawal process.
+These programs are available in Horry, Marion, Newberry, Spartanburg and Sumter counties.

-Inpatient treatment for adolescents ages 12 to 17 is available through the William J. McCord Adolescent Treatment Center and an inpatient treatment program for males ages 13 to 17 through the White Horse Academy, which is operated by the Phoenix Center in Greenville.
-These programs are medically monitored services that includes 24-hour physician and nursing coverage.
+Inpatient treatment for adolescents ages 12 to 17 is available through the William J. McCord Adolescent Treatment Center.
+This program is a medically monitored service that includes 24-hour physician and nursing coverage.

 It is recommended that an evaluation of a person’s need for these services be conducted by Aiken Center clinical staff prior to seeking a provider; however, you may contact these providers directly.
 Contact information may be obtained by clicking on the program of interest listed above.